-A repeater is an device that receives radio transmissions on one frequency, and simultaneously re-transmits them on a second frequency with more power because it can draw on mains electrical power and usually a bigger aerial than on a small battery-powered walkie-talkie radio.
+A repeater is an device that receives radio transmissions on one frequency, and then simultaneously re-transmits ("repeats", hence the name!) them on a second frequency, but with more power because it can draw on mains electrical power and usually a bigger aerial than on a small battery-powered walkie-talkie radio.

-Nearby walkie-talkie or other users whose radios are set to use these two frequencies can then communicate via the repeater.
+Nearby walkie-talkies or other users whose radios are set to use these two frequencies can then communicate via the repeater.

-Its purpose is to increase the area of signal coverage of a group of walkie-talkie or other radio users.
+The purpose of the repeater is to increase the area of signal coverage of a group of walkie-talkie or other radio users.

 The walkie-talkies are set to transmit on one frequency, which is picked up by the repeater, and then instantly re-broadcast on a second frequency.

 The walkie-talkies must be set up to work with a repeater.